On Alternating-Time Temporal Logic, Hyperproperties, and Strategy Sharing: Model Checking of

-We display the color of each state and visualize transition formulas using conjunctive and disjunctive choice nodes.
+\begin{example} Consider the APA in \Cref{fig:apa}.
+We display the color of each state and visualize transition formulas using $\land$ and $\lor$ nodes.
 For example, $\delta(q_0, a) = \delta(q_0, b) = \delta(q_0, c) = q_0 \land (q_1 \lor q_2)$, i.e., whenever reading letter $a, b$, or $c$ in $q_0$ we start a fresh run from $q_0$ and \emph{at the same time} start a run from \emph{either} $q_1$ or $q_2$.
-So, what is the language of the above APA?
-It is easy that state $q_1$ (resp.~$q_2$) accepts all words that contain at least one $a$ (resp.~$b$) (note that the color of $q_1$ and $q_2$ is odd, so any accepting run must leave them eventually).
+To derive the language of the APA, we first observe that state $q_1$ (resp.~$q_2$) accepts all words that contain at least one $a$ (resp.~$b$) (note that the color of $q_1, q_2$ is odd).
 In the initial state $q_0$, we restart a run from $q_0$ \emph{and} transition to either $q_1$ or $q_2$.
 The language thus contains exactly those words that contain $a$ or $b$ infinitely often. \end{example}

 \paragraph{Deterministic Automata.}